Hulhudhuffaaru: Inhabitation

 Under a government-financed project, the people left their former islands with the hope of better basic facilities such as education and health care, harbor, etc. when they move to a bigger island with a bigger population than before.
 The residents of the islands of Ungulu and Undoodhoo were given funds by the government after estimating the value of their properties in their former islands.
 The people then built their homes in Hulhudhuffaru on their own.

 People started moving to the island in the early 1990s, until the entire communities of both Ungulu and Undoodhoo were completely relocated.
 Hulhudhuffaru was officially declared as inhabited on 13 March 1995 by President Maumoon Abdul Gayoom on a visit to the island.

 That day, unusually, a small protest was held on the island by islanders, who destroyed a display board in the island office, set up by government officials, purportedly praising the government and saying that the islanders were satisfied with the project.
 The "testimonials" on the board outraged many who felt that they were not compensated fully for their property and were not provided what they were promised.

 Aftermath of the 2004 tsunami

-The disastrous tsunami of December 2004 that hit Asia devastated Kandholhudhoo island in Raa Atoll.
+The disastrous tsunami of December 2004 that hit the Maldives devastated Kandholhudhoo island in Raa Atoll.
 As a result, the residents of Kandholhudhoo were forced to seek shelter in other islands, Hulhudhufaaru being one of them.
 Hence even though the tsunami did not have a direct impact on the island, it has had enormous indirect impact on the island community.
 5 November 2005 saw disturbances between the communities of the displaced residents of Kandholhudhoo and the Hulhudhuffaaru island community.
 The disturbances left injuries to some people, and significant damages to public and private property.
 Since then, security personnel were present in the island until the displaced people were relocated to Dhuvaafaru Island.